copper-leaf/ballast/docs/src/orchid/resources/wiki/examples/bgg-api.md

 <div id="example_bgg"></div>
 <br><br>

-_Pro Tip: Open your {{ 'Ballast Debugger' | anchor }} with this page open to see all Ballast activity in real-time, or just read the browser's Console logs._
+{% snippet 'debuggerProTip' %}

+{% alert 'danger' :: compileAs('md') %}
-** _Disclaimer: Because of CORS restrictions it is not possible to hit the BGG API directly, so the responses have been cached in this documentation site's domain.
+**Disclaimer**: Because of CORS restrictions it is not possible to hit the BGG API directly, so the responses have been cached in this documentation site's domain.
 This site is not updated on any regular schedule so the data will definitely out-out-date.
-These cached responses are for demonstration purposes ONLY, and BGG will always remain the full owner of the API responses and all data/images within it._
+These cached responses are for demonstration purposes ONLY, and BGG will always remain the full owner of the API responses and all data/images within it.
+{% endalert %}

 [1]: https://boardgamegeek.com/
 [2]: https://boardgamegeek.com/wiki/page/BGG_XML_API2